milesmcc/shynet/README.md

 **Does Shynet respond to Do Not Track (DNT) signals?** Yes.
 While there isn't any standardized way to handle DNT requests, Shynet allows you to specify whether you want to collect any data from users with DNT enabled on a per-service basis.
 (By default, Shynet will _not_ collect any data from users who specify DNT.)

-**Is this GDPR compliant?** I think so, but it also depends on how you use it.
+**Is this GDPR compliant?** It also depends on how you use it.
 If you're worried about GDPR, you should talk to a lawyer about your particular data collection practices.
 I'm not a lawyer.
 (And this isn't legal advice.)

 ## Roadmap